"Bringing Thomas Jefferson to Life"

 “You did a fantastic job tailoring your messages for each of the grade levels in the pod visits.
 I was amazed at how effective the slightest change of language or your demeanor was so effective for the different ages.”

-—Catherine Twitmeyer, Teacher, Wayne Elementary
+—Catherine Twitmeyer, Teacher, Wayne Elementary, Pennsylvania

 Audience participation is absolutely key with the youngest audiences.
 Mr. Jefferson tells stories from his life and explains how he changed America in a way that is fun and interactive.
 (For upper-elementary students who have studied or are studying the Revolutionary War.)